-Once you hit calculate the simulator runs 10,000 simulations of a player with the given win rate and starting at the given rank.
+Once you hit calculate the simulator runs 10,000 simulations of a player with the given win rate and starting at the given rank and with the given bonus stars.
 Each simulation runs until it hits legendary or the maximum number of games is reached (1,000 by default).

 Among other data the simulator determines the average number of games it takes to reach legendary, standard deviation and confidence intervals.

 Please note that the simulator only simulates (ldo) and while 10,000 runs is quite a lot, the numbers will fluctuate a tiny bit when hitting the calculate multiple times.
 For win rates below 55% you need to adjust the maximum number of games and maybe also the number of simulations,

 but exercise some caution – numbers too big might crash the script.

 Average # of games: The arithmetic mean of the number of games of all simulations until they reached legendary rank.

 Standard Deviation: Average deviation of the distribution from the mean – » Wikipedia: Standard Deviation

 Skewness: Third standardized moment of the distribution.
 A number close to 0 means a rather symmetrical distribution around the mean, positive numbers indicate a tilt (or skew) to the right.
 The lower the win rate, the bigger the skew of

 70% / 95%: If you remove the results of 30% of all simulations (the top 15% and the bottom 15%) this interval shows how many games you’ll probably (in 70% of all cases) need to play to reach legend.
 The 95% interval is bit wider, removing

 only the top 2.5% and the bottom 2.5% outliers.
 It’s 1 in 20 that you’ll need more games to reach legend or accomplish this feat in less games.